Frequently Asked Questions

 Do Observers get paid?
 If so, how much?

 We provide our own expenses for airfare, and in some cases local transportation, to the various locales.
 Some tournaments provide housing and others provide offset monies for housing expenses.
-As an example, the Los Sueños Signature Triple Crown Billfish Tournament supplements an Observer $450 for three consecutive days of observing.
+As an example, the Los Sueños Signature Triple Crown Billfish Tournament supplements an Observer $450 for three consecutive days of observing, $600 if you also observe for the one-day ladies only - a total of four days observing.

 The majority of tournaments include observers in all tournament activities such as kickoff parties, dock parties, and awards banquets.
 Many observers make arrangements to fish in the pre, post, and lay-days of the tournaments.